ukphillips/GABC.DocumentDB/README.md

   > **Note 3**: This hands on lab will work with either Visual Studio 2013 or Visual Studio 2015.
 If you are using Visual Studio 2015 and don't see the *Host in the Cloud* option, the most likely reason is that you need to install the [latest release of the Microsoft Azure SDK for Visual Studio 2015](http://go.microsoft.com/fwlink/?linkid=518003&clcid=0x409).

-1. The **Configure Microsoft Azure Website** dialog box will appear, using an auto-generated site name.
-Select a region (e.g.: _West US_).
-Also take note of which account you are currently signed into in the dialog box.
+1. The **Create App Service** dialog box will appear, using an auto-generated web app name.
+Create or reuse resource groups and/or app service plans, for this demo your decison won't matter.
+Take note of which account you are currently signed into in the dialog box.
 You want to make sure that this is the account your Azure subscription is attached to (usually a Microsoft account).

-	This project does not require a database, as it will be using a new Azure DocumentDB account created later in the Azure Preview portal, so make sure **No database** is selected in the **Database server** field.

 1. Click **OK**.